derekpierre/nucypher/README.md

 # Security

-If you identify vulnerabilities with _any_ nucypher code, please email security@nucypher.com with relevant information to your findings.
+If you identify any vulnerabilities with _any_ nucypher code, please email security@nucypher.com with relevant information to your findings.
 We will work with researchers to coordinate vulnerability disclosure between our stakers, partners, and users to ensure successful mitigation of vulnerabilities.